War of Saint-Sardos: Litigations and negotiations

 The English ambassadors met with King Charles IV of France at Limoges, where he had spent Christmas.
-The King accepted Edward II's personal excuses, but not those of Basset and Montpezat.
-He ordered the two and several other Gascon officials to appear before him on 23 January 1324, but none of them appeared.
+The King accepted Edward II's personal excuses but not those of Basset and Montpezat.
+He ordered those two and several other Gascon officials to appear before him on 23 January 1324, but none of them appeared.
 In February they were outlawed and their property declared forfeited to the Crown.
 The French seneschals of Toulouse and Périgueux were ordered to enter the Duchy and take possession of the castle of Montpezat by force, but the order proved to be impossible to carry out, as Edward II ordered Raymond-Bernard to defend the castle in his name.

-The English employed what means they could to prolong the proceedings without making any great concessions.
+The English used what means they could to prolong the proceedings without making any great concessions.
 Basset was recalled in March 1324 and in April, an embassy was sent to France with instructions to negotiate a peaceful settlement, if possible.
-This embassy was led by Edmund of Woodstock, Earl of Kent and the Archbishop of Dublin Alexander de Bicknor.
-But time was quickly running out.
+The embassy was led by Edmund of Woodstock, Earl of Kent and the Archbishop of Dublin Alexander de Bicknor.
+However, time was quickly running out.
 Charles IV had ordered his army to muster on the borders of Aquitaine at Moissac on 10 June.

-The ambassadors received a chilly welcome when they arrived at Paris and first promised that Montpezat would be surrendered, and that Edward II would come to Amiens on 1 July to do homage.
+The ambassadors received a chilly welcome when they arrived at Paris and first promised that Montpezat would be surrendered and that Edward II would come to Amiens on 1 July to do homage.
 They then travelled to Bordeaux to see to the fulfillment of the agreement.
-There they learned that Charles IV's conduct of the affair had caused much indignation among the local nobility.
-The Earl of Kent therefore changed his mind and decided to resist.
+There, they learned that Charles IV's conduct of the affair had caused much indignation among the local nobility.
+The Earl of Kent, therefore, changed his mind and decided to resist.
 The French officials were forced to return empty-handed.
-New ambassadors were sent, led by the Earl of Pembroke, whose instructions were to persuade Charles IV to put off the homage and promise to surrender Montpezat until homage had been duly performed.
+New ambassadors were sent, led by the Earl of Pembroke, whose instructions were to persuade Charles IV to put off the homage and to promise to surrender Montpezat until homage had been duly performed.
 However, while they were on their way to Amiens, the Earl of Pembroke died of a sudden heart attack.
-When they finally arrived, it was too late; Charles IV had already declared the duchy forfeit.
+When they finally arrived, it was too late since Charles IV had already declared the duchy forfeit.